This tutorial would help you tweak some settings of Writer to save the last cursor position.

 - From menu, click, File > Properties.

-- In the properties window, check Apply User Data and click Reset Properties.
+- In the properties window, click on the General tab, check Apply User Data and click Reset Properties.
 [Reset properties will remove the created, modified fields of the current document.]

 - Save the document after putting the mouse cursor where you want it to be next time.